digitalillusion/silentdisco/README.md

 When everything is setup, the clients may connect to the server using a web browser

-#### Disclaimer
+#### Performance note

-The synchronization is not perfect since the server clock is estimated, but it is adaptively convergent in case of devices that have the same network delay.
+The server relies on `io.emit()` in order to broadcast the stream as fast as possible with fixed packet size.
-It means that the devices may start out of sync, but they will get along in sync more precisely as soon as many clock and latency measurations are done.
+On client side the major bottleneck is represented by the time needed by `AudioContext.decodeAudioData()`, expecially on less modern devices.
-The server relies on `socket.emit()` in order to broadcast the stream: an acceptable synchronization for a device is obtained when the latency is computed with less than 5 ms of error
+The delay needed to synchronize the streams is applied with amortization, otherwise would result in choppy playback (which actually becomes sensible above 0.5 seconds of latency)

 #### Credits